Q Is there a building commitment?

 Q What will I save in utility costs?

 A Utility costs depend on several factors.
-An Energuide rating of 84 can be achieved simply with increased insulation, air-tightness and superior triple glazed windows.
+An Energuide rating of 84 (previous scale) can be achieved simply with increased insulation, improved air-tightness, superior triple glazed windows, an HRV (heat recovery ventilator) and DWHR (drain water heat recovery).
 Improving the building envelope with these strategies is your best investment in comfort and utility savings.

 Other factors that will reduce your costs include efficient appliances and lighting, and being conscientious about things like: turning off lights when a room is not occupied.